However, we often cannot change a script that’s been approved, so there are performance techniques we can use.

 Before you can decide on an ad slot, you need to consider what you want the commercial to accomplish.

-Are you hoping to show a product demo?
-Play clips from a customer testimonial?
+Or maybe you plan to play clips from a customer testimonial?

 If you just want to maximize impressions or outreach, you can achieve those goals for a lot less money with a shorter ad slot.